Advertiser Disclosure

 Tour package safaris might give you sticker shock.
 But you have options if you’re not ready to invest in a luxury safari.

 You can do a safari independently on a self-driving tour through Kruger National Park in South Africa or Kgalagadi Transfrontier Park between South Africa and Botswana.
 Rent a car through Avis Safari Rentals or Drive Botswana.
-Drive Botswana is located in Mozambique, Namibia, South Africa, Zambia, and Zimbabwe as well as Botswana.
+Drive Botswana is in Mozambique, Namibia, South Africa, Zambia, Zimbabwe, and Botswana.

 You can also independently reserve a suite at the all-new JW Marriott Masai Mara Lodge in the Masai Mara National Reserve.
 Rooms come with meals (both on-property and bush meals), game drives, airstrip transfers, and more.
 Rates start at $1,414 per night.
 At the time of writing, there were no award nights available.